Teoroo-CMC/PiNN/docs/usage/quick_start.md

 predictions from the input (coordinates and elements information).
 While the model interprets the predictions as physical quantities.

-In PiNN, the parameters for a model is saved as a `yaml` formated parameter file.
+In PiNN, the parameters for a model is saved as a `yaml` formatted parameter file.
 A minimal example of model parameter file looks like this:

 ```yaml